 If your mouse sensor malfunctions, try updating the mouse drivers, cleaning the mouse sensor, or using your mouse over a different surface.
 This will resolve the issue in most cases.

 The basic test of a mouse sensor is measuring its DPI.
 You can measure DPI with the help of the DPI Analyzer.
-On the attached link, you will find the tools and instructions for finding the DPI of your mouse.
-Find out the DPI and see how it compares to the expected DPI of your mouse sensor.
+The tools and instructions for finding your mouse’s DPI are attached.
+Please find out the DPI and see how it compares to the expected DPI of your mouse sensor.

 Thank you!
 Please share your positive feedback. 🔋